coky-t/owasp-mastg-ja/Document/0x04-Testing-Processes-and-Techniques.md

 #### Reverse Engineering Resiliency Testing

 *Resiliency testing* is a new concept introduced in the OWASP MASVS and MSTG.
 This kind of testing can be used if the app implements defenses against specific client-side threats..
 As we know, such protection is never 100% effective.
 The goal in resiliency testing is to identify glaring holes in the protection scheme and verify that the expectations as to its effectiveness are met.
-The assessment methodology is described in detail in the appendix "Assessing Anti-Reversing Schemes".
+The assessment methodology is described in detail in the appendix "[Assessing Anti-Reversing Schemes](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md)".

 #### Reporting

-The checklist itself can be used as a report as it list's down in detail what test cases have been included and verified in the tests and ideally also shows evidence in case a test fails.
+The checklist itself can be used as a report as it lists down in detail what test cases have been included and verified in the tests and ideally also shows evidence in case a test fails.
 Also the first page should then be filled out, to include all the meta information needed for a report.

 #### The Management Summary